BE WARNED - M&S account holders

 Ruth Hogan was born in Bedford, in the house where her parents still live.
 As a child she read everything she could lay her hands on: her favourite reads were The Moomintrolls, The Lion, The Witch and The Wardrobe, the back of cereal packets, and gravestones.
 She studied English and Drama at Goldsmiths College and then got a 'proper' job, but when a car accident left her unable to work full-time, she decided to start writing seriously.
 In 2012 she was diagnosed with cancer.
 As chemo kept her up all night, she passed the time writing, and the eventual result was her debut The Keeper of Lost Things.
 A Beginner's Guide to Drowning, Ruth's second novel, will be published next year.
 She lives in a chaotic Victorian house with an assortment of rescue dogs and her long-suffering husband.

 The Keeper of Lost Things is published by Hodder & Stoughton and is available online and from all good booksellers.
-We have 50 copies to give away: if you do receive one, we need you to add your questions and comments for Ruth to the thread (coming soon!) by the end of August so please ONLY apply if this timeframe works for you.
+If you receive a free copy, please add your questions and comments for Ruth to the thread by the end of August.